shuqitree/shuqitree.github.io/site.md

 ## My Favorite Color
 !md: Fujifilm XT-3, Fujifilm XT-4, FFUJINON XF16-80mm F4 R OIS WR
 !date: February 20 - March 30, 2023
 There are only two seasons in my hometown, winter and summer.
 Spring is very short, as short as a week, so I've never gotten the full picture of spring.
 It was only upon my footsteps treading the grounds of UVA that a revelation dawned upon me.
-My favorite color wasn't just a standard hue like red, blue, or green.
+My favorite color wasn't just a standard hue like <a href="https://www.youtube.com/watch?v=R_rUYuFtNO4" target="_blank" style="color: #FF0000; text-decoration: none;" onmouseover="this.style.textDecoration='underline';" onmouseout="this.style.textDecoration='none';">_Red_</a>, _Blue_, or _Green_.
 It is the vibrant mosaic of _Spring_ !!!

 ## A Lonely Sentinel
 !md: Fujifilm XT-4, FFUJINON XF16-80mm F4 R OIS WR